 And it doesn’t matter whether you’re a local or a random visitor, when walking along the cobblestone streets of Old Rauma you will eventually fancy a hot cup of coffee or a steaming mug of tea.
 And when you decide to have a coffee break I doubt you’d choose just any café you come across.

 I bet you’d like to go to a coffee shop that is welcoming you with the smell of freshly-baked Finnish sugar doughnut called munkki and the atmosphere so authentic that you can hear the thousands of stories of the old town echoing through the doors and window frames.
 You want to go where the tables are decorated with lace and surrounded by stools a little bit rickety because so they should be in an old town like this.

 And that is why I want to take you to a coffee shop just like described above, to a café where the old town can be felt.
 Today I will take you there with photos, but if you ever come for a visit, this is where I would take you for real!
 And so I have done, many many times.

 It’s important that you understand why I am telling you about this atmospheric coffee shop.
-We have many wonderful cafés in town, and each of them is unique in their own way.
+We have many wonderful cafés in town, and each of them is unique in its own way.
 But this specific café, kaffebar as we would say here in Rauma, is the place to enjoy your steaming cup of coffee or tea when you don’t want to lose the gentle touch and beauty of Old Rauma for a second during your visit.
 I’m telling you this because I want my coffee as I want my town.